 Warning: Undefined array key "post_type_share_twitter_account" in /var/www/vhosts/casinonewsblogger.com/public_html/wp-content/themes/cryptocurrency/vslmd/share/share.php on line 24

-The Las remained the primary point of concern for state regulators.
-Casinos in the resort corridor generated 827.7 million dollars in during December, a 6.1 percent decline from the 881.3 million dollars reported the previous year.
-This significant decrease on the accounted for the bulk of the statewide losses and was attributed to several factors including lower hold percentages in baccarat and slot machines.
+The Vegas Strip remained the primary point of concern for state regulators.
+Casinos in the resort corridor generated 827.7 million dollars in revenue during , a 6.1 percent decline from the 881.3 million dollars reported the previous year.
+This significant decrease on the Strip accounted for the bulk of the statewide losses and was attributed to several factors including lower hold percentages in baccarat and slot machines.

 Senior economic analyst Shelley Newell noted that while the volume of betting remained relatively stable, the actual win for house operators decreased.
 On the Strip, baccarat win plummeted by 20.7 percent even as the volume of play actually rose by 1.4 percent.
 Similarly, slot machine coin-in reached an all-time high of 6.4 billion dollars, yet slot win fell 6.9 percent because the hold percentage was lower than a year ago.